 These benchmarks are based upon website traffic data for the 2021 calendar year aggregated across 442 higher ed institutions.
 All institutions included use Google Analytics to track and report on their website traffic, and all granted Niche read-only access to their Google Analytics.
 In order to calculate industry benchmarks for key traffic metrics, the data across all institutions was pulled via the Google Analytics API and the average value among all institutions was calculated for each metric.

 - Bounce Rate

 Additionally, for those with Google Ads connected Niche benchmarked:

 - 2020 ad spend

 Benchmarks were determined for traffic on a site-wide level, as well as for traffic across various search engines, social networks, and paid sources.
 Not all institutions had traffic from every source.
-The benchmark for traffic from a specific source is the median among all schools with traffic from that source.
+The benchmark for traffic from a specific source is the average among all schools with traffic from that source.

 Colleges received less traffic to their websites in 2021 than in 2020, but a higher share of that traffic was new users.
 When considering 4-year colleges, only small private institutions (enrollment under 648 students) and large public institutions (enrollments over 15,098) saw decreases in sessions, but enough so to bring down the overall average.
 Bounce rates were up across the board, the majority of visitors left without taking any action.
 Retaining an audience is as important as attracting an audience.
 As a group, public institutions had the fastest loading pages and lowest bounce rates.
 Private colleges were second best, while for-profit institutions had the highest page load times and bounce rates.
 Overall, almost no sites met the three-second threshold as a best practice.